juliosong/blog/_posts/2019-08-16-linguistics-in-three-body-part-2.md

 Though of course, 3 is a highly risky move according to the dark forest theory...

-Anyway, Liu's imagination of interstellar communication is dark but sensible, not entirely scientific but very thought-provoking, and the two amazing language tools (Red Coast and Rosetta) also give our machine translation industry a fancy goal to emulate.
+Anyway, Liu's imagination of interstellar communication is dark but sensible, not entirely scientific but very thought-provoking, and the two amazing language tools (Red Coast and Rosetta) also give machine translation industry today a fancy goal to emulate.
 So, this time I'd give Liu 4 stars out of 5 (not 5 stars because I don't think math/physics provides a good medium language).

 Rating: &#9733;&#9733;&#9733;&#9733;&#9734;